nhsd-a2si/docs-uec-appts/_pages/non_functional_requirements/non_functional_requirements.md

 Provider systems SHOULD release a new minor or patch version, replacing the previous the previous minor or patch version.

 The Booking and Referral (ITK) API Endpoints SHOULD be independently deployable against different FQDNs.
-This ensure support limitations around sending and receiving CDA messages over ITK in Path-to-Live and Production environments.
+This ensure support for limitations around sending and receiving CDA messages over ITK in Path-to-Live and Production environments.

 To increase availability, during upgrades and maintenance, the Booking and Referral APIs SHOULD be load balanced across multiple servers.